Anonychn/Plantlet/README.md

 2. `2_Plantlet_Encryption.sage`: Script to measure the average encryption time for 1 Plantlet encryption

-3. `3_Plantlet_UNSAT_time.sage`: Script to mesure the average UNSAT time for solving system of nonlinear equations.
+3. `3_Plantlet_UNSAT_time.sage`: Script to measure the average UNSAT time for solving system of nonlinear equations.

-3. `4_Plantlet_SAT_time.sage`: Script to mesure the average SAT time for solving system of nonlinear equations.
+3. `4_Plantlet_SAT_time.sage`: Script to measure the average SAT time for solving system of nonlinear equations.

 ## Usage
-1. Activate sagemath by running the command `conda activate sage'
+1. Activate SageMath: `conda activate sage`
-2. Compile and run by the command `sage file_name.sage'
+2. Compile the file: `sage file_name.sage`